 *Data for the first three categories came from College Navigator, an online resource maintained by the National Center for Education Statistics.
-We used the most recent data available, which in most cases was for the 2013-2014 school year.
-For graduation rates, the data came from students who began their studies in 2008 and – if successfully finishing within 150% of normal time – would have graduated by 2014.
-Data for “Class Size” came from U.S. News, which provides a breakdown for each school based on the percentage of classes with fewer than 20 students, 20 to 49 students, and 50 or more students.
-This information is listed under the “Academic Life” tab on each college’s profile and is based on 2014 data.
+We used the most recent data available, which in most cases was for the most recent school year.
+Data for "Class Size" came from U.S. News, which provides a breakdown for each school based on the percentage of classes with fewer than 20 students, 20 to 49 students, and 50 or more students.
+This information is listed under the "Academic Life" tab on each college's profile and is based on recent data.

 After rating each school according to the above indicators, we combined and weighted the results to give each college a total score out of 200.
 You can see the 50 with the overall highest scores below, listed in ascending order of performance.
 Read through at your leisure or scroll right to the bottom to see our number one pick for best small college!